-If a second home is on your wish list, now may be a good time to consider making that a reality.
+If a second home is on your wish list, you may want to explore your options.

 Consider rental income — and what renters want

-So what should you consider when looking for a potential investment property?
-The pandemic has created a surge in second home purchases in vacation areas.1 Remote work and remote learning gives people more flexibility to be away from their main home for longer stretches of time.
+The option to work remotely gives people more flexibility to be away from their main home for longer stretches of time.
 With that in mind, high-quality Wi-Fi and home office space in your second home could help attract these long-term renters even after the pandemic subsides.
-That’s because some people will never want to return to the office and will want to work only from home.2

 Have a plan for extra expenses

-Purchasing a second home earlier than retirement can have its advantages, such as being able to spread the cost over a longer period of time during your earning years, as well as being able to enjoy your second home before you retire.
+Purchasing a second home earlier than retirement can have its advantages, such as being able to spread the cost over a longer period of time during your earning years and being able to enjoy your second home before you retire.

 Key questions to ask before you buy